schimar/wdetect/README.md

 ## 2) training the model and performing visual validation

 Note that in the following code, the steps for training the model are commented out.
 Change this, if you want to run training yourself.
-Further, I changed the visualize.display_instances function in the Mask_RCNN repo to write a *png* file for the resulting output image.
+Further, I changed the visualize.display_instances function in the Mask_RCNN repo to write the resulting output image to ```cocosynth/datasets/output/plt/test.png```.

 ```
 python3 wdetect.py